kinostl/GB-Paint-EX/concept for shared art.md

   }
 ```

-and then change `async go` out for this
+and then change `async go` out from this

 ```js
 (async function go() {